Sakshamkhadka7/Loading-code/README.md

-# Simple loader Animation
+# Simple loader Animation 👼
 This is a lightweight,responsive loader animation built purely using HTML and CSS .
 The animation display three circular dots that scale in and out in sequence creating a visually appealing loading effect.

-# Feature :paint:
+# Feature 🪶
 **Pure CSS Animation** : No javascript involved **Responsive web design**: Works well across different screen sizes